 Research and development expenditures are focused primarily on the document process automation lines.
 Amounts devoted to R&D for the mature products in the host access and fax segments have been in contrast progressively reduced over time.

-The development expenditures recorded as intangible assets in fiscal 2010 concerned:
+The development expenditures recorded as intangible assets in fiscal 2012 concerned:

-- The next version of Esker DeliveryWare 6.0; - Esker Software as a Service (SaaS) solutions (Esker on Demand and FlyDoc).
+- Esker DeliveryWare 6.0 launched in October 2012 - Esker software as a service (SaaS) solutions (Esker on Demand and FlyDoc) capitalized every sixmonth period.

 6.2.
 Patents